EXPAND TO FULL SCREEN

 Harvest Dreams

-Harvest Dreams profiles four farms and four farming families on Washington’s beautiful Olympia Peninsula, as agriculture there transitions from commodity products to niche and organic produce.
+Harvest Dreams is a very beautiful film that profiles four farms and four farming families on Washington’s Olympia Peninsula, as agriculture there transitions from commodity products to niche and organic produce.

 The film was shot over the course of a year to reveal activities through the change of seasons.
 It is at once touching and tragic as generations transition and farming practices in general face competition from increasing land costs and housing development that forces some out of the business forever.